TomPace101/nanopore_diffusion/notes.md

 From an inheritance perspective, there are base classes appropriate for an equation, and then derived classes with data extraction methods appropriate to both the equation and the geometry definition (not the parameter values).
 The use of parametric locations could help with this.

+This, again, could be handled by customizations (see above).

 _TODO_ use pathlib.Path for paths
 Or maybe subclass it.